 During 2018, the Hospital entered into an extended repayment agreement with Centers for Medicare and Medicaid Services (CMS) as the result of the final settlement of the cost report for the year ended December 31, 2016 totaling \$536,373.
-The Hospital negotiated long-term payment terms with CMS to repay this amount in monthly installments of \$11,560 over a 60-month term, which includes interest at 10.25% (note 6).
+The Hospital negotiated long-term payment terms with CMS to repay this amount in monthly installments of \$11,560 over a 60-month term, which includes interest at 10.25% (note 8).
+The Hospital fully repaid all remaining amounts associated with this agreement in 2020.